Soud-Haroon/BMI-Calculator/README.md

 # BMI Calculator 💪

+# This a Clone Project

+Which is Recoded in new version By me with Lastest version and plugins.

 ## Our Goal

 The objective of this tutorial is to look at how we can customise Flutter Widgets to achieve our own beautiful user interface designs.
 If you have a designer on board, no matter how unconventional their designs are, we can create them using Flutter.